asciamanna/asciamanna.github.io/_drafts/pair-programming-and-code-reviews.md

 ### Author vs. Editor

 The last example I wanted to discuss is something that [Bryan Helmkamp](https://twitter.com/brynary "Bryan Helmkamp's Twitter Account"), founder and CEO of [Code Climate](https://codeclimate.com/), described in his Baruco 2013 Conference, [Building a Culture of Quality](https://www.youtube.com/watch?v=Jsi1YTkXwxA).
-In his talk he describes that every author, even the greatest authors in the world, require a great editor.
+In his talk he describes that every author requires a great editor.
 As professional developers we should be taking the same approach with code reviews.
 In fact while code reviews are absolutely useful for finding issues in the code, I think their best use is to ensure that the code's intent is easy to understand by someone who did not author it.
 It is this editing stage that helps ensure the code is as clear and concise as possible.

 When a pair of developers work on the code they both share the "author's mind" and because of this they cannot act as an effective editor.
 They have both spent a significant amount of time thinking about the problem in detail while writing the code and cannot effectively see code as a new developer would when they first encounter it.
 Or even how the author would view the code if he/she had to make a modification to it at some point in the future.